 Continue stiring for 10 minutes until the turkey mince browns a little.

-Add the vegetable stock and bay leaves and leave to cook until all liquid is evaporated.
+Add the stock/broth and bay leaves and leave to cook until all liquid is evaporated.

 Next, add the chopped tomatoes and cook for a further 5 minutes.